Stella McCartney Releases First Vegan Leather Bag Made From Mushrooms

 Luxury fashion brand and Icon Stella McCartney created the bag, the Stella McCartney Frame.

-It first appeared in the Paris Fashion Week as part of the brand's Summer 2022 collection presentation this week.
-The show's main message was that ‘ are the future of fashion, a stated Stella McCartney in a press release.
+It first appeared in the Paris Fashion Week as part of the brand’s Summer 2022 collection presentation this week.
+The show’s main message was that ‘mushrooms are the future of fashion, a stated Stella McCartney in a press release.

-Mylo is leather made from mycelium.
+Mylo is animal-free leather made from mycelium.
 Mycelium is a network of intertwined fungal threads, essential to the ecosystem and infinitely renewable.

 Bolt Threads a technological material company engineered mycelium into a material, later named Mylo.